Day 03 (S2)

 The four of them headed toward Stoneslope to try to find Cricket - he was the one survivor of the Disappearing Village, after all, and the only one who may know something.

 The town was muddy, though it was clear that attempts were made years ago upon it's initial erection to prevent this - there were slopes of stones built up along the edges to hold the city up.
 Along the top of the stones there was a small iron fence surrounding the town - supposedly to prevent attacks from any small creatures outside, but hardly enough to hold anything back.
-It was broken in many places, the town itself was not kept up very well overall.
+It was broken in many places, the town itself was not kept up very well.

 The guards there were a little skeptical of the party, the four of them did not look like most people who visited their little town.

 Rina hopped off her horse and approached one of the guards.
 "Good morning," she started, "We are looking for Cricket, we've heard he's here somewhere?
-We are hoping to figure out what happened at Riverbend"
+We are hoping to figure out what happened at Riverbend."

 The guards looked at each other puzzlingly, but then one spoke up, "Yeah he's out back in the public baths but uhh..." he paused, "good luck talking to the guy about anything."